keawe99/startup/notes.md

 ## HTML Notes

 For this deliverable, I created a web app using the figma layout that I had made prior to this part of the deliverable.
 I created six simple webpages for a user to navigate through as they login and create their own sneakpeek360 account.
 I added a little bit of CSS to make it look more appealing.
 Still looks a little static but I have a good view of where I want to head from here.
 I will add more html elements as I progress throughout this project, but for now we will stick with this.

+## HTML Notes

+For this deliverable, I added an embedded youtube video on the homepage screen to make the web page stand out more.
+I also added an all black background with white text, making it easy for the user to read.
+I also reformatted my forms to make them look more user friendly and appealling to the eye.
+I also added a verification page where the user can input digits individually when they receive a confirmation email.
+Lastly, I split the landing page into 3 columns so the user can see everything they need to see at all times.